 Analytic narratives

 I take inspiration from Analytic techniques but of quite different kind that leans towards more critical management tradition Barnajee, Ajnesh and Durepos, (2016); Banerjee, (2011; Banerjee, (2014); Durepos Prasad, and Villanueva, (2016).
+Here, emloy the literature in critiquing and problematizing the firm stakeholder relaatonship.
 Put simply, analytic narratives refer to the systematic combination of theoretic reasoning and specific empirical (real-life and observable or historical account) either as single in-depth case study or comparative studies.
 There is more to Analytic narratives as they are used for different ends either deductively or inductively (given the type of data and substantive domain under investigation).
 However, as Bates et al, (2000:696.) put it. ’the central problem we tackle in Analytic Narratives is how to develop systematic explanations based case studies.First, the narrative techniques I employ uses cases and a rigorous analytics.
-This refers to systematized and comprehensive account (not the use of game theory or statistics)) to make sense of the bigger picture in order to explain of –stakeholder engagement.
-Second, the specificity of context, space, time, actors and actions are embedded in the narrative that is built on robust theoretical and empirical foundations.
-Third the five cases serve as building blocks for explaining the degree, intensity and nature of interactions between weak and strong actors.
+This refers to systematized and comprehensive account (not the use of game theory or statistics) to make sense of the bigger picture in order to explain Big Pharma–stakeholder engagement.
+Second, through a thick and in-depth description, the specificity of context, space, time, actors and actions are embedded in the narrative that is built on robust theoretical and empirical foundations.
+Third, the five cases serve as building blocks for explaining the degree, intensity and nature of interactions between weak and strong actors.
+On the basis of the above, a reasonable explanatory model is built to capture the complexity of the issue.

 This is a typical and fitting approach for the study of complex and wider historical or contemporary issues as has been classically done in the study of commons (such as global health or climate change) (Autto, 2014).
 It is a fine combination of abstract theories and specific empirical cases that are selected for their own inherent value and the purpose they are able to serve in a study.
 Thus, the empirical cases must be interesting in their own right and generally well-known.
 More specifically, it is an inductive approach (problem-driven) rather than a deductive approach (theory-driven).
 This analytical narrative entails a constant dialogue and iteration between theory and empirical realities.